-Step 5: To reinstall the panel lay it flush against the top of the case and gently slide it along the perforations ensuring the tabs catch in the proper channels.
+Step 5: To reinstall the panels lay them against the side of the case and gently slide them along the perforations ensuring the tabs catch in the proper channels.

 Step 6: Reinsert the thumb screws and tighten until firm.

 Selective Treatment/Special Handling Per Annex VII, Directive 2012/19/EU: None